temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

-# Economic Liberty and Fiscal Integrity Act of 2025
+# Economic Liberty and Federal Renewal Act of 2025

 ## A BILL